 How long does a property purchase take in Gibraltar?

 A straightforward purchase typically takes 6 to 12 weeks from offer acceptance to completion.
-Complex cases or mortgage-dependent purchases can take longer.
+Mortgage-dependent purchases or more complex transactions can take longer.